-/ Design Patterns / Catalog Structural Design Patterns Structural patterns explain how to assemble objects and classes into larger structures, while keeping this structures flexible and efficient.
-Adapter Provides a unified interface that allows objects with incompatible interfaces to collaborate.
+/ Design Patterns / Catalog Structural Design Patterns Structural patterns explain how to assemble objects and classes into larger structures while keeping these structures flexible and efficient.
+Adapter Allows objects with incompatible interfaces to collaborate.
 Bridge Lets you split a large class or a set of closely related classes into two separate hierarchies—abstraction and implementation—which can be developed independently of each other.
 Composite Lets you compose objects into tree structures and then work with these structures as if they were individual objects.
 Decorator Lets you attach new behaviors to objects by placing these objects inside special wrapper objects that contain the behaviors.
 Facade Provides a simplified interface to a library, a framework, or any other complex set of classes.
-Flyweight Lets you fit more objects into the available amount of RAM by sharing common parts of state between multiple objects, instead of keeping all of the data in each object.
+Flyweight Lets you fit more objects into the available amount of RAM by sharing common parts of state between multiple objects instead of keeping all of the data in each object.
 Proxy Lets you provide a substitute or placeholder for another object.
 A proxy controls access to the original object, allowing you to perform something either before or after the request gets through to the original object.